Catalan nationalism: Origins of Catalan national identity

-In the 13th century, King James I of Aragon conquered Valencia and the Balearic Islands.
-Subsequent conquests expanded into the Mediterranean, reaching Sardinia, Corsica, Sicily, Naples and Greece, so by 1350 the Crown of Aragon "presided over one of the most extensive and powerful mercantile empires of the Mediterranean during this period" (Woolard 16).
+In the 13th century, King James I of Aragon conquered Valencia, and the Balearic Islands.
+Subsequent conquests expanded into the Mediterranean, reaching Sardinia, Corsica, Sicily, Naples, and Greece, so by 1350 the Crown of Aragon "presided over one of the most extensive and powerful mercantile empires of the Mediterranean during this period".
 Catalonia's economic success formed a powerful merchant class, which wielded the Corts as its political weapon.
-It also produced a smaller middle class, or menestralia, that was "composed of artisans, shopkeepers and workshop owners" (McRoberts 11).
+It also produced a smaller middle class, or menestralia, that was "composed of artisans, shopkeepers and workshop owners".

 Over the 13th and 14th centuries, these merchants accrued so much wealth and political sway that they were able to place a significant check on the power of the Aragonese crown.
-By the 15th century the Aragonese monarch "was not considered legitimate until he had sworn to respect the basic law of the land in the presence of the Corts" (Balcells 9).
+By the 15th century the Aragonese monarch "was not considered legitimate until he had sworn to respect the basic law of the land in the presence of the Corts".
 This balance of power is a classic example of pactisme, or contractualism, which seems to be a defining feature of the Catalan political culture.

 Along with political and economic success, Catalan culture flourished in the 13th and 14th centuries.
 During this period, the Catalan vernacular gradually replaced Latin as the language of culture and government.
-Scholars rewrote everything from ancient Visigothic law to religious sermons in Catalan (Woolard 14).
+Scholars rewrote everything from ancient Visigothic law to religious sermons in Catalan.
 Wealthy citizens bolstered Catalan's literary appeal through poetry contests and history pageants dubbed the Jocs Florals, or "Floral Games."
 As the kingdom expanded southeast into Valencia and the Mediterranean, the Catalan language followed.

 The medieval heyday of Catalan culture would not last, however.
-After a bout of famine and plague hit Catalonia in the mid-14th century, the population dropped from 500,000 to 200,000 (McRoberts 13).
+After a bout of famine and plague hit Catalonia in the mid-14th century, the population dropped from 500,000 to 200,000.
 This exacerbated feudal tensions, sparking serf revolts in rural areas and political impasses in Barcelona.
 Financial issues and the burden of multiple dependencies abroad further strained the region.

 In 1410, the king died without leaving an heir to the throne.
-Finding no legitimate alternative, leaders of the realms composing the Crown of Aragon agreed by means of the Compromise of Caspe that the vacant throne should go to the Castilian Ferdinand I, as he was among the nearest relatives of the recently extinguished House of Barcelona through a maternal line.
+Finding no legitimate alternative, representatives of the three Iberian realms composing the Crown of Aragon (the kingdoms of Aragon and Valencia and the Principality of Catalonia) agreed by means of the Compromise of Caspe that the vacant throne should go to the Castilian Ferdinand I, as he was among the nearest relatives of the recently extinguished House of Barcelona through a maternal line.
 The new dynasty began to assert the authority of the Crown, leading to a perception among the nobility that their traditional privileges associated with their position in society were at risk.
-From 1458 to 1479, civil wars between King John II and local chieftains engulfed Catalonia.
+From 1458 to 1479, civil wars between King John II and Catalan institutions engulfed Catalonia.